symfony/symfony-docs/messenger.rst

     The transport will automatically create queues that are needed.
 This can be disabled setting the "auto_setup" option to ``false``.

-A numbeXr of options can be configured via the DSN or via the ``options`` key under the transport in ``messenger.yaml``:
+A number of options can be configured via the DSN or via the ``options`` key under the transport in ``messenger.yaml``:

 ==================  ======================================  ======================